jnozzi/cocoadev.com/markdown/ChatRoom.md

 ----

 Yea, I hang out there when I'm online and there are at least two or three others that I see in there regularly.
-We've actually had some good conversations over the weekend and answered a few Cocoa questions already :-) If it's empty, don't leave, just leave the window opened until someone comes in and say hey! - General/JoeZobkiw
+We've actually had some good conversations over the weekend and answered a few Cocoa questions already :-) If it's empty, don't leave, just leave the window opened until someone comes in and say hey! - JoeZobkiw

 ----
 In AIM how do you connect to an existing (ongoing) chat without being invited?
-General/DavidHinz
+DavidHinz

 ----